 Questions were then opened up to the audience and the speakers welcomed students from the community to voice their own ideas on how students can practice advocacy on campus.
 The students came up with a list of helpful tools students can use on campus:

-- Platform to reach out to more people and way to get feedback about your projects and goals
+- Social media platforms can reach out to more people and create a way to get feedback about current projects and goals

 - Use your voice – speak up at SGA community meetings

 - Being present on campus

 - Become more educated about current issues allowing you to speak up

 - Take leadership roles in clubs and organizations